may be tempting to follow a training program used by an experienced

 A second set seems understandable since a warm up set may allow greater intensity for the following workout set (Shellock & Prentice 1985).

 Many scientific studies demonstrate one set is almost as effective as multiple sets, if not just as effective in strength and muscle hypertrophy (Starkey & Pollock 1996).
-These studies have have been criticized for using untrained subjects.

-the effects of one set verses three sets in experienced recreational in experienced recreational weightlifters.
-Both groups significantly and body composition during the 13 week study.
-Interestingly, week study.
+However, these studies have been criticized for using untrained subjects.
+Hass (2000) compared the effects of one set verses three sets in experienced recreational weightlifters.
+Both groups significantly improved muscular fitness and body composition during the 13 week study.
 Interestingly, no significant differences were found